starwit/lj-projectbuilder/docs/architecture.md

 ### application
 This subproject defines the overall spring boot application.
 It contains spring boot application configuration and is needed to build the application.
 ### persistence
 This subproject contains classes for database access.
 In this project, all database scripts are placed.
-Through flyway, these scripts are executed automatically during project start.
-Two databases has to be supported with the scripts: h2 (for tests) and mysql.
+Through flyway, these scripts are executed automatically during the project's start.
+Two databases have to be supported with the scripts: h2 (for tests) and MySQL.
 ### rest
 This subproject enables the access from UI via RESTful webservices.
 ### webclient